As an ecommerce marketer, you have a lot on your mind.

 There’s the constant need to stay on top of the latest trends in the industry, and marketing strategies have to shift in an instant based on what your data is telling you.
 Not to mention the constant threat of Amazon always looming, as they continue to chip away at your once-loyal base of customers.

 But in spite of all these challenges, good news abounds!
 In fact, there’s never been a better time to be a marketer in the ecommerce landscape.
-In 2017, overall retail ecommerce sales surpassed $453 billion, up from $391 billion just the year before.
+US consumers will spend $709.78 billion on Ecommece in 2020, representing an increase of 18% YoY.
+At the same time, brick-and-mortar retail spending is expected to decrease by 14% to $4.184 trillion.

-Clearly, there’s no sign of the ecommerce market slowing down anytime soon.
+The (obvious) fact is: COVID-19 forced buying behavior to dramatically accelerate towards online shopping, with some estimates showing that we progressed forward 10 years over the course of the last 6 months.
 But this substantial growth also means competition is at an all-time high.
-In fact, 73 percent of first-time purchasers won’t make a second purchase from the same ecommerce brand.
+In fact, 73 percent of first-time purchasers won’t make a second purchase from the same Ecommerce brand.
 And considering how many options they’re faced with, that number is hardly surprising.

 In the hyper-competitive world of ecommerce, how can you attract loyal customers who will return to purchase from you time and time again?
 The key lies in engineering the repeat purchase.

-From defining what repeat purchase rate is, to maximizing it to benefit your business, we’ll cover it all in this guide.
+From defining your repeat purchase rate to maximizing it to benefit your business, we’ll cover it all in this guide.
 Plus, we’ll see how businesses like Tea Forte are seeing extraordinary results—and more loyal customers—by focusing on this key metric.

 Ready to see the magic of the repeat purchase in action?
 Let’s dive in.